Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 Average rates are useful benchmarks when shopping for insurance.
 If you find lower-than-usual rates, that’s a sign you found a bargain.
 But how much you pay for car insurance depends on several factors.
 Everything from where you live to the type of car you drive can affect your premiums.[1]

-This guide breaks down how factors like your age, location, driving history, and credit history affect your car insurance rates.
+This guide breaks down how factors like your age, location, driving record, and credit history affect your car insurance rates.

 Key Takeaways